bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 #### Matching One or More with the Plus

-While \* means “match zero or more,” the + (or plus) means “match one or more”.
+While \* means "match zero or more," the + (or plus) means "match one or more".
 The group preceding a plus must appear at least once.
 It is not optional:

 ```python
 >>> bat_regex = re.compile(r'Bat(wo)+man')